 “This will do as a CP since there’s no way we can reach that Ontos we’ve got upriver before dark.
 We’ll just dig in and wait out the night.”

-“You made it,” I whispered, more to myself than to Morgan, not failing to note that the man had assumed command of both outfits with his orders and his assumption that the Ontos was now his as much as it was our own.
+“You made it,” I whispered, more to myself than to the captain, not failing to note that the man had assumed command of both outfits with his orders and his assumption that the Ontos was now his as much as it was our own.

 “Digging in and staying may not be the best idea, sir,” the Gunny said from behind me.

-“Well, Gunny, sometimes staying put is the best solution,” Morgan answered, his tone not aggressive or negative in any way, unlike how his voice changed when he addressed me.
+“Well, Gunny, sometimes staying put is the best solution,” Carter answered, his tone not aggressive or negative in any way, unlike how his voice changed when he addressed me.

 “The enemy will recover in the night and here, well, they’re only a hundred meters away across that water,” the Gunny said, this time omitting the sir.
 “We might move upriver into the night but we’d be doing so to a covered position with the Ontos supporting us and we’d do it while they’re still down and out from the beating they just took from Puff.
 The Skyraiders could still cover a move even into the dark.”

-“It’s called a C-47 gunship,” Captain Morgan responded.
+“It’s called a C-47 gunship,” Captain Carter responded.

 “Sir?” the Gunny replied.